yanxiaodi/EmployeePayslipCalculator/README.md

 ### Models

 `EmployeePayslipCalculator.Models` project is a very simple project.
 According to the requirement, I use the `EmployeeInfo` class to indicate the Employee model, and the `PayslipInfo` to represent the Payslip model.
-I also create the `ResponseResult` class to encapsulate the response of the web api.
+I also create the `ResponseResult` class to encapsulate the response of the Web API.

 ### Service